 Secondary references refer to a work that you have not read, but that is discussed in a text that you have read.
 In general, you should only cite works that you have read.
 In a few cases, however, it may be necessary to refer to another scholar’s discussion of a text:

 List of references

 Start collecting your references as soon as possible and find a good system for filing them.
 If you only expect to use a few references, you can create a document called “List of references” in which you paste the references you want to keep.
 Collecting all your references in one place makes it easier to keep track of them, even if you do not use all of them in the end.
 It may also be a good idea to save keywords and search histories for previous searches and in the same document.

 Your list of references (or bibliography) is placed after the main text of your thesis.
 It must contain all the details needed to retrieve the sources referred to.
 The appearance of your list of references will depend on the reference style you use.
 All sources referred to in your text must be included in your list of references.

 Also non-written sources you have used, for example music, pictures and illustrations need to be referenced.
 If you have many of them it may be clearest to group them separately, under a header such as “List of illustrations” or “Discography”.

 This list of references below uses the Harvard-style to provide references to books, journals, theses, images and electronic documents.
 The references are ordered alphabetically.

 Kloster, K. (2003) Singelliv: i grenselandet mellom enslighet og parforhold.
-Postgraduate thesis, Department of Linguistic, Literary and Aesthetic Studies, University of Bergen, Bergen.
+Master thesis, Department of Linguistic, Literary and Aesthetic Studies, University of Bergen, Bergen.